csmith763/homepage/docs/source/OutreachBlogPosts/intro_examples/fenced_area/fenced_area.rst

 .. dropdown:: Calculus Based Solution
    :icon: light-bulb

    A derivative is the slope of the tangent line at a specific point of a function.
 Hence, the greater the derivative at a point, the greater the slope of the tangent line.
 At a critical point, the derivative is zero and taking a second derivative tells us if this point is a minimum or maximum.
-This is useful in optimization, since a derivative of 0 means that there is a change in slope in the function. :boldblue:`Is this really apparent from the table?` As seen in the table method, the derivative at the point where the max is would be 0 since it changes from increasing to decreasing areas.
-Therefore, if we know how to take the derivative of our mathematical expression for the area and set it equal to 0, we can find the point at which the area is a maximum.
+This is useful in optimization, since a derivative of 0 means that there is a change in slope in the function. :boldblue:`Is this really apparent from the table?` As seen in the graph, the derivative at the point where the max is would be 0 since it changes from increasing to decreasing areas.Therefore, if we know how to take the derivative of our mathematical expression for the area and set it equal to 0, we can find the point at which the area is a maximum.

    .. math::